ts4z/barge-rulebook/src/preface.md

 # Preface

-We hope that this is a useful reference for BARGE folks,and for anyone else.
+We hope that this is a useful reference for BARGE folks and for anyone else who wants a simple list of poker games.
 In particular, Tim started updating this rulebook because he can never remember the rules to [Archie](archie.md) and wanted to make it easier to look them up.